South Sudan delegation in Port Sudan for oil export restart talks

 He accused the government in Port Sudan of “looting” the country’s wealth and claimed that funds from the Sudan-South Sudan border oil fields in Heglig, which produce “22,000 barrels per day, were being used to purchase arms and aviation equipment”, according to the advisor.

 Tebeig alleged that communities near oil production sites had been forcibly displaced, with dire humanitarian consequences.
-He further revealed that South Sudan exports 80,000 barrels of oil per day, paying the Sudanese government $14 per barrel for the pipeline, money he claims is also being used to fuel the conflict.
+He further stated that South Sudan exports 80,000 barrels of oil per day, paying the Sudanese government $14 per barrel for the pipeline, money he claims is also being used to fuel the conflict.

 Political analyst Ahmed El Sheikh downplayed the significance of oil revenues in sustaining the war, arguing that military operations had continued uninterrupted even during the suspension of oil exports.